Gallic rooster

-The Gallic rooster (coq gaulois, /fr/) is a national symbol of France as a nation, as opposed to Marianne representing France as a state and its values: the Republic.
+The Gallic rooster (coq gaulois, /fr/) is a national symbol of the French people as a nation, as opposed to Marianne representing France as a state and its values: the Republic.

 A rooster, in a different pose, is also used as the symbol of the Wallonia and the French Community of Belgium.

-France
+Origination

 Gallic rooster on the garden gate of the Élysée Palace in Paris, the official residence of the President of the French Republic.

 During the times of Ancient Rome, Suetonius, in The Twelve Caesars, noticed that, in Latin, rooster (gallus) and Galli (Gallus) were homonyms.

 Its association with France dates back from the Middle Ages and is due to the play on words in Latin between Gallus, meaning an inhabitant of Gaul, and gallus, meaning rooster, or cockerel.
 Its use, by the enemies of France, dates to this period, originally a pun to make fun of the French, the association between the rooster and the Gauls/French was developed by the kings of France for the strong Christian symbol that the rooster represents: prior to being arrested, Jesus predicted that Peter would deny him three times before the rooster crowed on the following morning.
 At the rooster's crowing, Peter remembered Jesus's words.
 Its crowing at the dawning of each new morning made it a symbol of the daily victory of light over darkness and the triumph of good over evil.
 It is also an emblem of the Christian's attitude of watchfulness and readiness for the sudden return of Christ, the resurrection of the dead, and the final judgment of humankind.
 That is why, during the Renaissance, the rooster became a symbol of France as a Catholic state and became a popular Christian image on weather vanes, also known as weathercocks.

 Gallic rooster atop a World War I memorial, Liomer (Somme).

 The popularity of the Gallic rooster as a national personification faded away until its resurgence during the French Revolution (1789).
 The republican historiography completely modified the traditional perception of the origins of France.
 Until then, the royal historiography dated the origins of France back to the baptism of Clovis I in 496, the "first Christian king of France".
 The republicans rejected this royalist and Christian origin of the country and trace the origins of France back to the ancient Gaul.
 Although purely apocryphal, the rooster became the personification of the early inhabitants of France, the Gauls.

 The Gallic rooster, colloquially named Chantecler, had been a national emblem ever since, especially during the Third Republic.
 The rooster was featured on the reverse of French 20-franc gold pieces from 1899 to 1914.
 After World War I it was depicted on countless war memorials.